 Cenotes are natural sinkholes and only in the Yucatan peninsula, there are around 6000 of them scattered around.

 They offer a refreshing experience, especially after a long and exhausting walk in the humidity and heat of an archeological site.

 If you want to know more about the origins of a cenote please check my guide to the cenotes of the Yucatan peninsula for more detailed information.

-How to get from Coba ruins to Coba Cenotes
+How to get from the Coba Ruins to Coba Cenotes

 Unless you travel around Mexico by rental car, which I always recommend, the only way how to get to Tamcach-Ha, Choo-Ha, and Multum-Ha cenote is either by bike or by taxi as there is no public transportation.

-The road is safe, flat and there is no traffic at all.
+The road is safe and flat and there is no traffic at all.
 It’s around 7 km to get there only.